Solutions · Use case

 Where we draw the line

-We do not deploy agentic workflows that execute state-changing actions on production systems without a logged human-approval step — the agent proposes, an operator commits, and the audit trail captures both sides.
+We do not deploy agentic workflows that execute state-changing actions on production systems without a logged human-approval step.
+The agent proposes, an operator commits, and the audit trail captures both sides.

 Talk to us about a agentic workflows engagement